cableguy99/docs/docs/masternode/masternode-setup-guide.md

 * WALLET2 Suggestions -
   Preferred to use Ledger / Hardware Wallet (if possible) in combo with Metamask because 50k and rewards will be handled here.
-  Assure to use an address you do not have history on eth chain with - otherwise others will be able to see your unrelated investment history.
+  Make sure  to use an address that does not have history on the Etherium chain - otherwise others will be able to see your unrelated investment history.

 Because most wallet apps do not have Tao mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.
 See the first link below for the guide on how to do this.